-Of course, the rakyat was questioning these new measures - for it is not like these are to be implemented weeks from now (instead of within hours).
+Of course, the rakyat was questioning these new measures - it is not like these are to be implemented weeks from now (instead of within hours).

 Malaysia, Malaysia, what have they done to you?

-Surely the world watching all this and more that have taken place in the last few months are saying to themselves - like they did not too long ago when Malaysia was made quite infamous with its worst case of kleptocracy since the beginning of human civilization - just what is happening to the most promising country in the world?
+Surely the world watching all this and more that have taken place in the last few months are saying to themselves - like they did not too long ago when Malaysia was made quite infamous with its worst case of kleptocracy since the beginning of human civilisation - just what is happening to the most promising country in the world?

-Pelican: Ismail Sabri and the other useless bungling idiots are causing so much unnecessary anxieties and pain to the struggling hardworking Malaysians holding up this nation and providing them with their lavish parasitic lifestyle and he still has the gall to chuckle and mock us instead of apologising for all the trauma they caused.
+Pelican: Ismail Sabri and the other useless bungling idiots are causing so much unnecessary anxieties and pain to the struggling, hardworking Malaysians holding up this nation and providing them with their lavish parasitic lifestyle and he still has the gall to chuckle and mock us instead of apologising for all the trauma they caused.

 Someone ought to compile a list of their follies so that it won’t be forgotten and we can roll it out at every election or by-election to remind all of what they had done.

 Anonymous 540: The rakyat are already facing a lot of anxieties due to plummeting household incomes.
 Some have led to domestic disharmony due to insufficient money to sustain the whole family.